chris-shum/Udacity-InterviewProject/README.md

 Question 1 - What’s your favorite tool or library for Android?
 Why is it so useful?

-- My favorite library for Android currently is Retrofit with jsonschema2pojo.
-A manual API call in Android requires creating a new thread generally with an AsyncTask, and then creating a ton of JSONObjects or JSONArrays depending on the incoming data.  jsonschema2pojo takes the JSON data and automatically creates POJOs (Plain Old Java Objects) for you to use.
-Retrofit takes care of the call and creates a separate thread for you.
+- My favorite library for Android currently is Retrofit.
+A manual API call in Android requires creating a new thread generally with an AsyncTask, coding the HTTP call, and then creating a ton of JSONObjects or JSONArrays depending on the incoming data.
+Retrofit is useful because it takes care of the call and creates a separate thread for you.
 It's so much simpler to implement and the number of lines of code is reduce immensely.
+I especially like how easy it is to modify the URL if needed.
+Additionally it works well with Gson, so you'll be able to parse the JSON data easily without creating the JSONObjects/JSONArrays manually.

 Question 2 - You want to open a map app from an app that you’re building.
 The address, city, state, and ZIP code are provided by the user.
 What steps are involved in sending that data to a map app?